NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/BreakoutSession-Atlases.md

   - VTK SurfaceNets multi-object surface creation (in development)
 - Shared Challenges
   - Terminology (how to label atlas objects)
+  - Sharing and distribution of atlases - OpenAnatomy exporter
   - Building a community of atlas creators and users

 # Illustrations